antst/centos-nfsd/README.md

 I backported e9541ce8efc22c233a045f091c2b969923709038 for RHEL6 kernel and exported nsfd soruce tree from 2.6.32-358.11.1.el6 with this patch as dkms module.

+Additionally I applied patch a043226bc140a2c1dde162246d68a67e5043e6b2, which allows files which have exec-only permissions.

 #Installation

 On target host perform next commands (assuming that you already have installed dkms)